 Sexual assault is a broad term in the legal world that can apply to anything from unwelcome touching to rape.
-The exact definitions of sexual assault vary from state to state.
+The exact definitions of sexual assault, sexual abuse, and harassment varies from state to state.
 While sexual assault is a crime and an offender will face criminal action from the state, the victim will be able to pursue damages through a civil action.
-It’s crucial to know what to expect from these situations, and the team at Murphy Falcon Murphy is here to help our clients in the Baltimore area handle their sexual assault cases.
+It’s crucial to know what to expect from these situations, and the team at Murphy, Falcon & Murphy is here to help our clients in the Baltimore area handle their sexual assault, sexual abuse, or sexual harassment cases.

 A victim of a sexual assault can still file a civil lawsuit against his or her alleged attacker while a criminal case is in motion.
 Sexual assault is a crime and the state handles prosecutions for crimes, but it is still an intentional tort that can form the basis of a civil lawsuit.